RiescoR/KEGG-Othology-parser/README.md

 # KEGG-Othology-parser
-Working with genome annotations, at some point you will probably face a long list of KO numbers, and you may want the entire KEGG hirarchy on your annotations (for multiple downstream analysis).
-The first thing you may think is "Ok, if I have a table with all the hierachical KEGG orthology, I would be able to merge my annotations with this table".
-But the real world is never so easy, and simple tables compiling hierarchichal information are not so easy to come by.
-This script helps to parse one the formats available in KEGG to parse the entire orthology into a simple tabular form.
+When working with genome annotations, you'll likely encounter a long list of KO numbers.
+In such cases, you might want to include the entire KEGG hierarchy in your annotations for various downstream analyses.
+Your first thought might be, "If I had a table with the complete hierarchical KEGG orthology, I could simply merge my annotations with it."
+However, reality and imagination do not always meet face to face.
+You will find it's not that straightforward to compile hierarchical information formats into simple and readable tables.
+This script helps parse one of the available KEGG formats, converting the entire orthology into a simple tabular form, preserving the hierachical information in a readable form.

-To simplify the code, no paralellization has been included, so the script takes a couple of minutes to run a full KEGG orthology.
-It creates a a table with the following columns
+The script creates a a table with the following columns
   * Class1: First KEGG supercategory (Metabolism, Genetic Information Processing, Environmental Information Processing, etc.)
   * Class2: Second KEGG supercategory (Carbohydrate metabolism, Energy metabolism, etc)
   * Class3: Third KEGG supergategory, equivalent to pathway for KO codes